Tender Loving Care (video game): Interactivity

 Producer/designer Rob Landeros described Tender Loving Care as not a game, but a film that the audience can have a game-like experience while watching it.
 The film is divided into a number of story episodes, between which the user interacts with the story in various ways.
 After viewing a story episode, users are asked a series of questions by Dr. Turner to test their perception of what they have seen.
 Users are then allowed to navigate through a graphic reconstruction of the Overton house, where they may gather additional details of the story.
 Before returning to the film or Apple device, users must take a short Thematic Apperception Test (TAT), which profiles the user's psyche.
 The film includes alternate scenes and multiple endings which can be influenced by the user's involvement.

 Development and release

 Director David Wheeler, who co-wrote Trilobyte's The 11th Hour, initially envisioned Tender Loving Care as a non-interactive film but after production efforts fell through, he re-teamed with Trilobyte to develop the title as a game.
 Due to Trilobyte's difficulties, Wheeler and Rob Landeros founded their own company, Aftermath Media to complete the project.

 The game saw limited success in North America, where it was primarily released as a DVD-Video title, but was more successful in Europe, particularly in Germany where it was accompanied by an extensive marketing campaign.
 However, Wheeler stated that royalties for the German release were to be paid to Trilobyte, which by the time of release was defunct.
 Landeros has stated that they never recouped the production budget.
+In Australia, in 2008 the DVD was released by Payless Entertainment as a double feature together with the film Divorce, and again in 2009 by Payless Entertainment as a double feature with the film The Commissioner also starring John Hurt.

 The 2012 iOS release was censored to comply with Apple's App Store guidelines.